AppleJax2/wordpress-mcp/README.md

 ## API Authentication

-By default, the server can run without API authentication during development by setting `REQUIRE_API_KEY=false`.
 For production deployments, it's recommended to enable API key authentication:

 1. Set `REQUIRE_API_KEY=true` in your environment variables
 2. Implement a key generation and validation system (see API-AUTHENTICATION.md for details)